 - £37,900 if the date of application is on or after 6 April 2022

 - They must have been living and working in the UK for five years.
-During this period, they must not have spent more than 180 days outside the UK in any 12 month period of continuous residence
+During this period they must not have spent more than 180 days outside the UK in any 12 month period continuous residence;

-- The employer must hold a valid licence
+- The employer must hold a valid licence; and

 - They must fulfil the requirements for language and life in the UK

-A person will be exempted from annual income threshold criteria if they hold a job role in the UK which has appeared on the shortage occupation list at any time while they were being sponsored to do that job.
-However, they must meet other settlement criteria in order to obtain ILR status in the UK.
+A person will be exempted from annual income threshold criteria if they hold a job role in UK which has appeared on the shortage occupation list at any time while they were being sponsored to do that job.
+However they must meet other settlement criteria in order to obtain ILR status in UK.

-Tier 2 visas granted before 6th April 2011
+Tier 2 visa granted before 6th April 2011

-Those who entered the UK before 6th April 2011 with a Tier 2 General Visa will not be subject to the six-year residency in the UK limit.
+Those who entered the UK before 6 April 2011 with Tier 2 General Visa will not be subject to the six-year residency in UK limit.
 They have the choice to apply for extensions to their visa indefinitely.
-So, if one still wants to apply for ILR for settlement in the UK, they must meet the following conditions:
+So, if one still wants to apply for ILR for settlement in UK then they must meet following conditions:

-- They must have been in the UK legally for ten continuous years (known as long residence)
+- They must have been in the UK legally for ten continuous years which is known as long residence.

-You need to note that you can lose your ILR status as well – even after obtaining it successfully.
-For example, if you successfully secure ILR status and then leave the UK for a period of 2 or more years, you will lose it.
-You will then need to re-apply for entry clearance to the UK all over again.
+You need to note that you can lose your ILR status as well even after obtaining it successfully.
+After you secured ILR and then you decide to be outside the UK for a period of 2 or more years then you will lose your ILR status and you will need to apply for entry clearance all over again to enter UK.